RickofManc/fresh-casts/TESTING.md

 Summary of the results;
 * When using WAVE, it was not possible to run a test on the pages where authentication was required; add_post.html, delete_post.html, edit_profile.html and update_post.html.
 In this scenario Chrome's Developer Tools helped in providing the assessment.
+* The test highlight multiple links to the same page.
+This was prevalent on the homepage where there was a link to categories in the navbar drop-down menu, and another within the post details in the homepage page list view.
+To improve the experience for users with screen readers I opted to remove the category name and link from each post, and instead allow users to navigate using the navbar menu only.

 <br>